GFMmorris/final_game/README.md

 Player 1: used the (w) and (d) keys to jump and shoot bullets respectively.

+Player 2: use the (o) key to jump and the (k) button to shoot bullets.

 TODO Add scoring and sound.

 TO RUN THE SYSTEM THUS FAR, RUN THE main.py FILE